henriquemarlon/henriquemarlon/README.md

 Academic Background:

 - B.Sc. in Computer Engineering (in progress) at Inteli – Institute of Technology and Leadership.
-- Summer Research Program in Science and Engineering at Technion – Israel Institute of Technology, where I worked on drones and control theory.
 - Academic Exchange Program at Technion – Israel Institute of Technology, studying Computer Engineering with a focus on Deep Learning.